Volunteering

 Quick Useful Links

-The volunteering system at Vytautas Magnus University (VMU) was created in order to promote, acknowledge and support the contribution that VMU students make by volunteering.
-It is organized in accordance with a Lithuanian Law of Volunteering and Description of VMU Student Volunteering Procedures.
-These documents describe volunteering objectives, the rights and duties of volunteers and the whole system of organizing voluntary activities, which helps the volunteers, the university community and the society as a whole to understand the meaning of volunteering.
+The volunteering system at Vytautas Magnus University (VMU) was created in order to promote, acknowledge, and support the contribution that VMU students make through volunteering.
+It is organised in accordance with the Lithuanian Law on Volunteering and the Description of VMU Student Volunteering Procedures.
+These documents describe volunteering objectives, the rights and duties of volunteers, and the whole system for organising voluntary activities, which helps the volunteers, the university community, and the society as a whole to understand the meaning of volunteering.

 Benefits of volunteering:

-• Learn new skills and competences, use them in practice and expand CV (Curriculum Vitae) this way
+• Acquire new skills and competences, apply them in practice and thereby enhance your CV (Curriculum Vitae);

-• Get to know the university, its structure and management, the people who work here, which will eventually help to blend in at VMU more easily
+• Get to know the university, its structure and management, the people who work here, which will later help you integrate successfully into the VMU community;

 • According to the Description of VMU Student Encouragement, Support and Allowance Award Procedures, active volunteers may receive scholarships, presents or souvenirs as encouragement